thaliaarchi/wsjq/README.md

           Assert that the stack is empty and that the program explicitly at the end of execution.

+      -r, --check-retrieve
+          Assert that retrieved addresses are not above previously-stored addresses.

       -h, --help
           Show usage.